metaplex-foundation/mpl-core/clients/rust/CONTRIBUTING.md

 # Contributing to the Rust client

-This is a quick guide to help you contribute to the Rust client of Mpl Project Name.
+This is a quick guide to help you contribute to the Rust client of Mpl Asset.

 ## Getting started